TheoZeGreek/coda/README.md

 4. Ensure the `tmp/` folder is writable by the web server.
 5. Access `public/index.html` to start using the tool.

+## Dependencies

+The application relies on a few Composer packages:

+- `smalot/pdfparser` for parsing PDF statement files.
+- `openai-php/client` for communicating with the OpenAI API.

 ### Without Composer

 If you prefer not to rely on Composer in production, copy the library sources in